Jszuser/kuberdemo1/README.md

-# Webserver for a Spinnaker demo: kuberdemo1
+# kuberdemo1
-Hello, world!
-Demo
+"Hello, world!"
+Webserver for a Spinnaker demo.